 How To File A Labour Complaint Against Employer

-An employee who does not receive his salary on time can make an official complaint to the Ministry of Administrative Development, Labour, and Social Affairs (MADLSA) through various channels explained below and the Ministry will process it in due time.
+An employee who does not receive his salary on time can make an official complaint to the Ministry of Labour (formerly known as MADLSA) through various channels explained below and the Ministry will process it in due time.

-1. Labour Complaint By SMS To MADLSA Hotline Number
+2. Labour Complaint By SMS To Ministry of Labour Hotline Number

-Qatar’s Ministry of Labour (MADLSA) has an SMS service that was launched to communicate with workers about their problems.
+Qatar’s Ministry of Labour has an SMS service launched to communicate with workers about their problems.
 The hotline is available 24 hours and in several languages.

 - Open your phone’s text message (SMS) option

-- Type 5 then ID Number or Visa Number
+- Type 5 then Qatar ID Number or Visa Number

 - Send the SMS to 92727